pragyaasapkota/System-Design-Concepts/Event Driven Architecture/Readme.md

 2. **Event Routers**: The event routers filter and push the events produced by producers to the consumers.

-3. **Events Consumers**: They consumers events to reflect the state changes in the system.
+3. **Events Consumers**: They consume events to reflect the state changes in the system.

 ## Patterns of Event-Driven Architecture (EDA)